KTT24/Middle-Ages-Project/README.md

-# Spark Book
+# Sparks
-A students best friend
+A students best friend.

-# What is spark book
+# What is sparks?
-It is an online text book for all of your courses
+Sparks is a tool to better enhnace the workflow of a busy students.

+### Features

+- Textbooks for every us state using open source API'S.

 # For Quick Contrubution
-You can youse gitpod for the use of PR form andwhere in the world on any device.
+Pull requests are welcome.
+For major changes, please open an issue first to discuss what you would like to change.

+Please make sure to update tests as appropriate.

+You can use Gitpod to do pull request.

 [![Open in Gitpod](https://gitpod.io/button/open-in-gitpod.svg)](https://lime-rook-gxfnyuvm.ws-us03.gitpod.io/#/workspace/Spark-Book
 )